JianqiuChen/academic-kickstart1/content/home/paper.md

   date_end = ""
   url = "http://www.iccisce2020.org/"
   description = """
-  * 1. 对图片进行边缘检测
+* 1. Edge detection of the picture.
-  * 2. 对车牌可能所在区域进行对称区域查找
+* 2. Find the symmetrical area where the license plate may be located.
-  * 3. 根据先验分析得到不同类型车牌和车的大致比例进行映射
+* 3. According to the prior analysis, the approximate proportion of different types of license plates and vehicles are mapped.
-  * 4. 使用PCA-Net和SVM进行预测
+* 4. Using PCA-Net and SVM for forecasting.
   """